 The town of Hazard, Kentucky – similarly to St. Louis just two days before – received close to 9 inches of rain in just 24 hours.
 Buckhorn Lake, Kentucky, has over 10 inches.

-That doesn't mean floods like this can only happen every thousand years.
+That doesn't mean rainfall amounts like this can only happen every thousand years.
 Instead, it simply means a rainfall event of this magnitude would only have a 0.1% chance of occurring in any given year.